CHEESECHOUX/cheesechoux/README.md

 ### Hello there! 👋
-I'm Jisoo Choi, studying Back-end development.<br/>
-I really love embracing challenges and find immense joy in expanding my horizons.
+I'm Jisoo Choi, and I work as a Backend developer.<br/> I really love embracing challenges and find immense joy in expanding my horizons.
 <br></br>